lakshmipravallika19145/House_Bidding_Application/README.md

 - Backend not starting: verify MySQL is running and DB credentials are correct.
 - CORS issues: ensure frontend uses `http://localhost:5173` and backend uses `http://localhost:8081`.
 - WebSocket not connecting: confirm backend is running and `/ws-auction` endpoint is reachable.

-## Notes

-- This repo is structured as a monorepo for easier collaboration and single-point deployment/versioning.
-- You can expand this README later with screenshots, API docs, and deployment instructions.